Tips and advice on garden care in October

 Where possible, move any plants indoors that won't survive the cold outdoors.
 This includes any houseplants that were kept outside during the summer months.
 And, if you have one, move plants back into your greenhouse – though do give it a good clean beforehand with an outdoor disinfectant, removing any shading used during the summer.

 Some tender plants can stay outside, but will need protection in order to survive.
 To do this, pack straw around the crowns of tree ferns - this protects the sensitive growing point.
-Then wrap them with several layers of horticultural fleece and tie them up securely with pegs.
+Then wrap them with several layers of protective fleece and tie them up securely with pegs.
 Why not also wrap a couple of layers of bubble insulation around the containers of any potted plants you’re going to keep outside?
 This will help keep their roots warm.

-Certain alpine plants, like veronica, dianthus, sedum or thyme are vulnerable to too much moisture – they don’t need to be covered up, so explore alternative ways to keep them sheltered from rain.
+Certain alpine plants, like veronica, dianthus, sedum or thyme are vulnerable to too much moisture – albeit they don’t need to be covered up, so explore alternative ways to keep them sheltered from rain.
 Protect conifers from bending out of shape during high winds, heavy rain or snowfall by tying any loose side branches to the main trunk using garden wire.
-And stop this garden wire from cutting into any of the branches by threading an old piece of hose over the wire to cushion the branch.
+And stop this garden wire from cutting into any of the branches by threading a piece of hose pipe over the wire to cushion the branch.

 Plant container-grown woody plants

-The only time you should delay planting is if you garden on low-lying ground or heavy clay soil that stays very wet in winter - if this is the case you’re better off waiting until spring.
+The only time you should delay planting is if you garden on low-lying ground or heavy clay soil that stays very wet in winter.
+If this is the case you’re better off waiting until spring.

 To plant a tree, dig a large planting hole that is several times the size of the roots of your plant.
 Work plenty of compost into the bottom of the hole, and also into the soil you removed from the hole.
 Back-fill around the roots with a mixture of soil and compost and firm thoroughly.